 Conclusion

 Advocates following these developments at the FCC should also be aware of upcoming opportunities to make the new rules even better.
-The FCC has released a “Notice of Proposed Rulemaking” (see paragraph 600 of the draft order) pertaining to a number of topics, most notably video calling and “quality of service” issues.
+The FCC has released a “Notice of Proposed Rulemaking” (see paragraph 608 of the final order) pertaining to a number of topics, most notably video calling and “quality of service” issues.
 Advocates should act soon to ensure the FCC hears about excessive video calling charges, problems with dropped calls, and other technical issues.
 (The deadline for comments is 30 days after the order is published in the Federal Register, which probably will be at least a week after today’s vote.)

 The FCC’s order is a massive victory for incarcerated people, their families, and their allies who have spent decades fighting the exploitative prison telecom industry.
 Of course, it does not mean the long fight for communications justice is over: Companies looking for ways to exploit consumers still have plenty of options for doing so, including bundling regulated services into contracts with unregulated services that charge unfair and unreasonable rates (like electronic messaging and tablet features).
 But the order delivers on the promise of the Martha Wright-Reed Act and accomplishes many of the key goals that we and other advocates have been campaigning on for years.